enormandeau/github_tutorial/README.md

 This tutorial covers the basics of the Git version control tool in combination with the popular GitHub web platform.

-## Target audience
-This tutorial is aimed at Linux and Mac users who need to do some programming in the context of their research project or job and who would like to share their code, develop better programming habits, and make collaboration easier.

 ## Table of contents
+### Who is this tutorial for?
+This tutorial is aimed at graduate students who program in the context of their research project and struggle with projects that go passed the single script barrier.

+### What problems are we trying to solve?
+- Track changes and versions
+- Colaborate
+- Increase your visibility
+- Develop better coding practices
+- Share your code

+Git and GitHub will help you accomplish the above.
+They will require some work to get started, but it should also fun to learn.

+### Revision control (aka version control) from 10,000 feet
+- What it is
+- How it works
+- How it can help you
+- Why Git and Github?

 ### GitHub
 - Overview of Github
   - [Main page](https://github.com)